CanDIG/candig_compose/README.md

 -o  $WORKDIR/config -k keycloachost:8081 -t tykhost
 ```

-## Deployment Behind a proxy
+## Deployment Behind an HTTPS proxy

-We have tested the deployment behind Apache https and Ngingx.
+If you have a working http deployement, you can add these modification
+to the candig and httpd configs.

 Here, the proxy is using a encryption certificate while the candig_container
 tools are all unencrypted.
 This mean that to use this setup, you need to
 consider the network behind the proxy to be secure.